cyberphone/I-JSON-Number-System/README.md

 ## Core Extension Mechanism
-Since I-JSON numbers are constrained by IEEE-754 double precision, extended numeric data types **must** in this specification be enclosed within double quotes, i.e. have JSON "string" syntax, permitting basic parsing and serialization of extended data types by *virtually any* JSON tool:
+Since I-JSON numbers are constrained by IEEE-754 double precision, extended numeric data types **must** in this specification be enclosed within double quotes, i.e. have JSON String syntax, permitting basic parsing and serialization of extended data types by *virtually any* JSON tool:
 ```json
 {